History of the New Jersey State Constitution: Vote Rescinded for Women, non-Whites

 Between 1797 and 1807 women voted in large numbers in New Jersey.
 But in 1807 the state's legislature ignored the constitution and restricted suffrage to white male citizens who paid taxes.
 This was largely a result of the Democratic-Republican Party's attempt to unify its factions for the 1808 presidential election.
 A faction within the party wanted to deny the vote to aliens and the non-tax-paying poor.
 The liberal faction within the party gave way on this, but also took the vote from women, who tended to vote for the Federalists.

+New Jersey made scant use of slaves in its battle for freedom from the British Monarchy, often due to vile racism.
+Moreover, there was generally a lack of recognition for those who had fought for the Patriots.
+Consequently, it was not surprising the non-white suffrage would be rescinded.

 New Jersey's 30-year experiment with female suffrage ended not mainly because of open opposition to the idea of women voting, but as a casualty of party politics and backroom bartering.
 Another factor was the renewed push by some groups to reinforce the importance of women in the home—and out of the public realm.
 It also did not help that in the intervening decades no other state had followed New Jersey's more progressive voting approach.

 Some historians have viewed the New Jersey episode as evidence that the founders entertained the possibility that women could have political rights.
 The emphasis on liberty and natural rights in the Revolutionary period brought previously excluded groups into the political process.
 For example, women took the lead in organizing boycotts of British goods in the disputes over colonial rights that led to the Revolution.
 The writers of New Jersey's 1776 constitution took the natural rights sentiment further than other states were willing to go.
 But by 1807, the Revolutionary era had passed and Revolutionary fervor was a dimming memory.
 New Jersey therefore succumbed and fell in line with the practice of the other states.